IndyCar touts positive gains as season heads to climax

 It required Rossi to get out of his car so his Andretti Autosport team could access the issue.
 Rossi wound up with just four laps completed in the session and sported his “Angry Alex” scowl as he climbed atop the timing stand to debrief.
 He is 41 points behind leader Newgarden headed into a race worth double points as IndyCar decides its champion in the finale for the 14th consecutive year.

 It didn’t get much better for Rossi in the second session, as he was 23rd of 24 cars with the caveat that he didn’t turn any laps on the faster set of tires.
-Andretti Autosport teammate Ryan Hunter-Reay was fastest of the session, and followed by the rookie contenders.
+Andretti Autosport teammate Ryan Hunter-Reay was fastest of the session, and followed the rookie contenders.
 Rosenqvist was second, Herta third without incident and Ferrucci fifth.

-Newgarden was sixth fastest and needs only to finish fourth Sunday to win his second title in three years.
+Rossi finally rebounded in the final Friday practice session, when he shot to the top of the board.
+But he’s got his work cut out for him as Newgarden was consistent in every session and needs only to finish fourth Sunday to win his second title in three years.

+“We’ve got a really good team here and a lot of guys who have been through worse scenarios,” said Rossi, who said the hardware issue was a broken bolt.

+“It’s a setback, but we’ll do the best we can with the rest of the time we have.”

 A tight championship battle, an impressive rookie class, improved television ratings and major advancements in safety and technology on the horizon were among the highlights touted Friday by IndyCar leadership.